-The 12-bit PHY payload length field shall be an unsigned integer number that indicates the number of octets in the PSDU field and shall be passed to the modulator most significant bit first.

-The LDPC indication field signals whether LDPC encoding is enabled.
-It shall be set to 1 when LDPC is enabled and zero otherwise.

-The Sensing indication field signals whether this packet is to be used for sensing and may indicate whether a sensing waveform occurs after the PHY payload.

-The 2 Reserved bits are set to 0 by default.

-The 8-bit CRC, already used in 802.15, shall be given by x^8 + x^2 + x + 1.

 Modulation

 FEC (Advanced coding)

 The use of the K=7 convolutional encoder with the generator polynomials (133, 171), as defined in 15.3.3.3 is mandatory.
 The use of LDPC code is optional.
 802.11n based LDPC code shall contain full parity bits.
-The supported coding rates, information block lengths, and codeword blocks lengths are described in Table 2 – LDPC ParametersTable 1 – LDPC Parameters.
+The supported coding rates, information block lengths, and codeword blocks lengths are described in Table 4 – LDPC Parameters.

 The details on LDPC implementation are as follows: